-Within the park you find bison wandering around and the praire dogs even have their own town.
-In Robert’s Praire Dog Town you don’t have to be lucky to spot a praire dog.
+Within the park you find bison wandering around and the prairie dogs even have their own town.
+In Robert’s Prairie Dog Town you don’t have to be lucky to spot a prairie dog.

-As we leave the Badlands we’re about to begin the second stretch on the road trip itinerary from San Francisco to New York.
+As we leave the Badlands we’re about to begin the second stretch on the San Francisco to New York road trip itinerary.
 Now it’s time to explore the Heartland of America.